adalca/neurite/README.md

 Other utilities and a few `jupyter` notebooks are also provided.

 ### Requirements:
+- tensorflow
+- keras and all of it's requirements (e.g. hyp5)
+- numpy, scipy
+- tqdm
-numpy, python libraries from @adalca github account
+- [python libraries](https://github.com/search?q=user%3Aadalca+topic%3Apython) from @adalca github account

 ### Development:
 Please contact Adrian Dalca, adalca@csail.mit.edu for question related to `neuron`